GrantsTracks2121/quartz-hugo/content/_index.md

 ---

 >Tiger got to hunt, bird got to fly;
->Man got to. sit and wonder 'why, why, why?'
+>Man got to sit and wonder 'why, why, why?'
 >Tiger got to sleep, bird got to land;
 >Man got to tell himself he understand.
 >\